DJ Akademiks: Personal life

 On May 14, 2024, a lawsuit was filed by Fauziya "Ziya" Abashe in the Superior Court of New Jersey against DJ Akademiks accusing him of rape, sexual assault, and defamation stemming from a July 2022 incident at DJ Akademiks' home.

-In January 2025 in a Discord call during a Twitch stream, DJ Akademiks made explicit and sexual remarks in relation to a 15-year-old streamer, which received a high level of criticism.
+In January 2025 in a Discord call during a Twitch stream, DJ Akademiks made explicit and sexual remarks to a male 15-year-old streamer, which received a high level of criticism.
 As reported by The Express Tribune:

 In the 30-second video, Akademiks made a series of sexually explicit comments.
 At one point, he asked, "Yo, if Max said he wanted to try fucking a dude, will you let him fuck you?"
-Despite NourGxd clearly stating that he was not gay and was uncomfortable with the conversation, Akademiks continued to push the subject, further unsettling the teen.
+Despite [the teen] clearly stating that he was not gay and was uncomfortable with the conversation, Akademiks continued to push the subject, further unsettling the teen.